 \section{Related Work: User Browsing Behavior}

 \heading{Single 1D ranked lists \& search engine results pages} For single 1D ranked lists and search engine results pages, it was reasonably assumed that users browse the items or results top-down.
 Top-down browsing behavior was confirmed through both eye tracking studies in recommender systems \cite{castagnos_eye-tracking_2010, 10.1145/2959100.2959150, li_towards_2017} and search results \cite{granka_eye-tracking_2004, cutrell_what_2007,pan_determinants_2004,hofmann_eye-tracking_2014} as well as through empirical click data \cite{joachims_accurately_2016}.
-Not only did these eye tracking studies allow researchers to test and verify assumptions, but also inspired the cascade click model \cite{craswell_experimental_2008} that is based on top-down browsing and provided learned parameters for cascade click model and others.
+Not only did these eye tracking studies allow researchers to test and verify assumptions, but also inspired the cascade click model \cite{craswell_experimental_2008} (based on top-down browsing) and provided learned parameters for click modeling.

 \heading{Single 2D ranked lists (slates \& grids)} Eye tracking studies were also performed to determine browsing behavior in single 2D ranked lists. \citet{10.1145/1743666.1743736} found that rather than browsing line by line (left-right or top-down) users mixed both.
-This was later called the F-pattern (also known as the \textit{golden triangle}) as users browsed in a shape of the letter F prioritizing the left hand column and going farther right in top rows, while not focusing on the center and especially ignoring the bottom right corner of items \cite{10.1145/2959100.2959150}.
+This was later called the F-pattern (also known as the \textit{golden triangle}) as users browsed in a shape of the letter F prioritizing the left hand column and going farther right in top rows, while not focusing on the center and especially ignoring items in the bottom right corner \cite{10.1145/2959100.2959150}.
 However, other studies in grids \cite{doi:10.1177/154193120705101831, doi:10.1177/1541931214581234}, particularly in image search, found other behaviors than the F-pattern, such as middle bias, slower decay, and row skipping \cite{10.1145/3308558.3313514}.

 \heading{Multi-list/carousel interfaces}

 For item recommendation, \citet{10.1145/3450613.3456809} compared carousels to a single 2D ranked list and found that carousel users were exploring slower and longer and perceived the items as more diverse and novel.
 In recipe recommendation, \citet{starke_serving_2021} additionally compared 1D single ranked lists to 2D single ranked lists and carousels, finding that carousels and the 2D ranked list were easier to use than the 1D single ranked lists. \citet{loepp_how_2023} examined user interactions within carousels to find differences in how users perceived and used carousels and that item selection probability was mediated by item position.
 Similarly, \citet{ferrari_dacrema_offline_2022,felicioni_measuring_2021} proposed NDCG2D as metric for carousel lists based on item positions (vertical, horizontal, and if swiped or not). \citet{rahdari_ranked_2022} proposed the first carousel click model extending the cascade click model called the ``carousel click model,'' in which a users browses topics until finding one of interest and then only examines the items of that topic of interest.
 Following work was done by carousel user simulation in movie recommendation, finding that carousels were more efficient than single 2D ranked lists \cite{rahdari_towards_2024, 10.1145/3511095.3531278}.